 Continuing to Fund Your Account

-There are many ways to automate this process to make it simple and painless, like dollar cost averaging.
-In many cases, you can simply set up an auto-draft to have a portion of each paycheck contributed to your investment account.
+There are many ways to automate this process: for example, the strategy known as dollar cost averaging allows you to invest consistently, and that regular cadence can help manage volatility.
+In many cases, you can simply set up an auto-transfer to have a portion of each paycheck contributed to your investment account.

 The Takeaway